Thomasedv/Tagger/README.md

 Current features:
 * Load and bulk rename files where some things are formatted automatically with a filter.
-* Tag files with title and artist from the filename (And only that for now at least)
+* Tag files with title and artist from the filename (And only that,for now at least)
 * Bulk actions like remove parentheses, brackets and numbers, etc.
-* Checkout section so you can move songs you don't need to edit to the bottom.
 * Highlights song names that don't have a ` - ` in between the title and artist, because those are needed to auto generate the tags from the filename.
 * Files are added with file creation date first, so most recent files will be at the top.
 * Tagging and writing filenames only happens when you press the `rename songs` button at the bottom.